 Check out this cool rug we just received from the Ersari weaving project!

 The Ersari rugs have long been some of the favorite rugs that we carry.
 In fact, I personally own one Ersari rug from this weaving project that resides in my living room.
 I also got the chance to visit the Ersari Project when it was still situated in Pakistan some years ago.
-Here is an image from one of the larger looms they had going.

 What I love about this particular rug is the proportions!
 They were able to fit a wonderful Engsi design into a 2’x3′ rug!
 And, the rug looks perfectly balanced and well articulated!
 I am sort of a fan of 2’x3′ rugs.
 When done well, I find that a 2’x3′ rug is sort of like reading a great short-story.
 You can really fit a lot into a small “canvas”.
 But let’s face it, there are a lot of really boring small rugs (in fact, there are a lot of boring large rugs too).
 So, to find such a rug sort of excites me!